Incremental Randomized Smoothing Certification

-{\bf Sensitivity to threshold $\gamma$.} For each network architecture, we chose the hyperparameter $\gamma$ by running \Tool{} to certify a small subset of the validation set images for certifying the int8 quantized network.
-We use the same $\gamma$ for each network irrespective of the approximation and $\sigma$.
+{\bf Sensitivity to threshold $\gamma$.} For each DNN architecture, we chose the hyperparameter $\gamma$ by running \Tool{} to certify a small subset of the validation set images for certifying the int8 quantized DNN and comparing the ACR.
+The choice of $\gamma$ has no effect on certification time, as we perform $n_p$ inferences in both cases, $\underline{p_A} < \gamma$ and $\underline{p_A} > \gamma$.
+We use the same $\gamma$ for each DNN irrespective of the approximation and $\sigma$.
 We use the grid search to choose the best value of gamma from the set $\{0.9, 0.95, 0.975, 0.99, 0.999\}$.
 Table~\ref{tab:gamma} presents the ACR obtained for each $\gamma$.
-For CIFAR10 networks we chose $\gamma$ as $0.99$ and for the ImageNet networks, we chose $0.995$ since they result in the highest ACR.
+We chose $\gamma$ as $0.99$ for CIFAR10 networks and $0.995$ for the ImageNet networks since they result in the highest ACR.